zenphantom/ml-git/docs/first_project.md

 ```
 $ ml-git model add imagenet-model --metric accuracy 10 --metric precision 20 --metric recall 30
 ```

+**Obs:** The values ​​entered in the metrics were used for the purposes of examples, you can enter what are the names of your keys and what are their respective values.

 When inserting the metrics, they will be included in the structure of your model's spec file.
 An example of what it would look like would be the following structure: